Von Neumann Normalisation of a Quantum Random Number Generator: Introduction

 \section{Introduction}

-The outcome of some individual quantum-mechanical events cannot in principle be predicted, so they are thought as ideal sources of random numbers.
-An incomplete list of quantum phenomena used for random number generation include nuclear decay radiation sources~\cite{Schmidt:1970aa}, the quantum mechanical noise in electronic circuits known as shot noise~\cite{Shen:2010vn} or photons travelling through a semi-transparent mirror~\cite{Kwon:2009aa,Pironia:2010aa,Stefanov:2000aa,Svozil:1990aa,Svozil:2009aa}.
+The outcome of some individual quantum-mechanical events cannot in principle be predicted, so they are thought of as ideal sources of random numbers.
+An incomplete list of quantum phenomena used for random number generation include nuclear decay radiation sources~\cite{Schmidt:1970aa}, the quantum mechanical noise in electronic circuits known as shot noise~\cite{Shen:2010vn}, photons travelling through a semi-transparent mirror~\cite{Kwon:2009aa,Pironia:2010aa,Stefanov:2000aa,Svozil:1990aa,Svozil:2009aa} or photon arrival times~\cite{Wayne:2009kx,Stipcevic:2007fk,Y.-Xie:2005uq}.
 Our methods are primarily developed to address these latter photon-based quantum random number generators (QRNGs), one of the most direct and popular ways to generate QRNs, but many of our mathematical results will be applicable to other QRNGs.

-Due to imperfections in measurement and hardware, the flow of bits generated by a QRNG contains bias and correlation, two symptoms of non-randomness~\cite{Calude:2002fk}.\footnote{As discussed in~\cite{Abbott:aa}, ``true randomness'' does not mathematically exist.
+Due to imperfections in measurement and hardware, QRNGs are biased and operate non-independently in their generation of bits, two symptoms of non-randomness~\cite{Calude:2002fk}.\footnote{As discussed in~\cite{Abbott:aa}, ``true randomness'' does not mathematically exist.
 Various forms of algorithmic randomness~\cite{Downey:2010aa} are each defined by an infinity of conditions, some ``statistical'' (like bias), some ``non-statistical'' (like lack of computable correlations).} The first and simplest technique for reducing bias was invented by von Neumann~\cite{Neumann:2012uq}.
 It considers pairs of bits, and takes one of three actions: a) pairs of equal bits are discarded; b) the pair 01 becomes 0; c) the pair 10 becomes 1.
 Contrary to wide spread claims, the technique works for some sources of bits, but not for all.
-The output produced by an independent source of constantly biased bits is transformed (after reducing the number of bits produced significantly) into a flow of bits in which the frequencies of 0's and 1's are equal: 50\% for each.
-As we shall show, a stronger property is true: the un-biasing works not only for bits but for all reasonable long bit-strings.
+The source of constantly biased bits is effectively transformed into one in which the probabilities of 0 and 1 are equal: 50\% for each.
+As we shall show, a stronger property is true: the un-biasing works not only for bits but for all reasonably long bit-strings.
 However, if the bias is not constant the procedure does not work.
-Finally, von Neumann procedure cannot assure ``true randomness'' in its output.
+Furthermore, the von Neumann procedure cannot assure ``true randomness'' in its output.
+We briefly emphasise that bias is a property of the \emph{source} of bits which only gives the expected frequency of 0's and 1's in the strings produced.